Frequently Asked Questions

 Dumpsters are located outside of each residence hall for students to dispose of their trash.
 Personal trash should not be disposed of in common bathroom, lobby, or kitchen area trash receptacles.
 Students will be documented for failure to dispose of trash appropriately.

 All residence halls are equipped with 80" extra-long twin mattresses.

 Students are responsible for keeping their rooms clean.
-Housekeeping staff are responsible for only the public areas of the residence hall, including hallways, lobby areas, and common baths.
+Housekeeping staff are only responsible for public areas of the residence hall, including hallways, lobby areas, and common baths.

 If repairs are needed for residence hall furnishings or equipment within a student room, residents should submit a work order online via the University Housing website.
 Students should not attempt to make their own repairs to any residence hall furnishing or equipment.
 University Housing is responsible for determining completion dates, costs, and necessity of any repairs.

 ResNet (Residential Network) provides network connections for students living on campus.
 Each residence hall is equipped for wireless access as well as Ethernet access (1 port per bed).
 ResNet works closely with Technology Support Services, Network Support Services, University Housing, and the Physical Plant telecommunications area to support students living in the residence halls.